sgsutcliffe/Wastewater_Analysis_Pipeline/README.md

                         Default: 4 Number of samples run in parallel.
   - -f, --file_check      Option generates a file checking file/figure to confirm if everything was created
   - -d DATE, --date DATE  If you want to download a specific usher barcode date.
 Put date in yyyy-mm-dd
+  - -V --arctic Specify the Arctic primer scheme used: V1, V2, V3, V4, V4.1 Default: V4.1
+  - -a --analyzed Output file for listing samples that have been completed default="Analyzed_samples.txt

 After you've run this step you can run the QC_parallelization.py

 ```shell